High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Proofs for Single-Index Models

 \section{Proofs for Single-Index Models}

 We start with SGD-M below.
 The limiting generators were first determined in \cite[Theorem 3.1, Corollary 3.2]{single_index}.
 We provide a slightly different derivation of the result for completeness.
-Refer to \cite[Lemma 3.5]{single_index} to show that the problem satisfies the $\delta$-localizability and -closability assumptions.
+Refer to \cite[Lemma 3.5]{single_index} to show that the problem satisfies the $\delta$-localizability and closability assumptions as they also apply to SGD-M.